kevinveenbirkenbach/cymais/roles/pc-developer-tools-python/README.md

 You can customize this role by adding more Python-related tools, libraries, or frameworks to suit your specific development needs.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding additional Python development tools or enhancing the existing setup, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding additional Python development tools or enhancing the existing setup, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that improve the Python development environment are highly encouraged.